 Each fund focuses on a specific type of investment:

-As a note of caution if you’re considering this option, the fees for investing in the mutual fund pool through the TSP are in addition to the fees you already pay.
-You also must have at least $40,000 in your TSP account and make an initial transfer of $10,000.
+A strong note of caution: you pay additional fees for investing in the mutual fund pool.
+You also must have at least $40,000 in your TSP account.
+And then you must make an initial transfer of $10,000.
 At no time are you allowed to invest more than 25% of your TSP balance in a mutual fund window.

-If you’re interested in learning more, the TSP has a great tool that allows you to compare up to three of its fund options at a time.
+If you’re interested in learning more, the TSP has a helpful tool that allows you to compare up to three of its fund options at a time.

-Once you leave federal service – for example, you retire from the military or chose a job in the private sector – you can no longer make employee contributions to your TSP account.
+At some point, you may leave federal service.
+For example, you may retire from the military or chose a job in the private sector.
+At that point, you no longer may make employee contributions to your TSP account.

 However, as long as your account balance is more than $200, your account can stay active.
-You can still change your investment mix, transfer eligible money into your account and accrue earnings.
-You can rely on the safety of a federal government run program – or bemoan that the investment strategies are not robust enough.
+You still can still change your investment mix, transfer eligible money into your account and accrue earnings.
+And you still can rely on the stability of a federally-run program.

 Finally, if you ever return to government service, you can easily re-enroll in the TSP, and roll over money from other retirement accounts.

-Not only can federal government TSP matching be up to 5% of your salary, but you’ll also pay much lower-than-average investment fees on the account.
-Pooled between the federal government, and managed by the Federal Retirement Thrift Investment Board, the investments in the funds are robust and refreshingly straightforward.
+Recall that federal government TSP matching may be up to 5% of your salary.
+And you’ll also pay much lower-than-average investment fees on the account.
+Your investment options will be robust and refreshingly straightforward.

 You can access the federal TSP login page using this link: https://www.tsp.gov/login.